 As with your own lifestyle, the corporate philosophy of your WordPress hosting provider is also an important building block for more sustainability.
-If the canteen serves regional food, if business trips are done by train or if used office furniture is used, then all these small measures will also make your WordPress projects a bit more sustainable.
-So make sure that your hosting provider really means business and doesn't just appear green, but ideally acts in a truly climate-positive way.
+Does the canteen serves regional food, are trains used for business trips, is second-hand office furniture bought?
+All these small measures will also make your WordPress projects a bit more eco friendly.
+So make sure that your hosting provider really means business and doesn't just appear green, but ideally acts in a truly sustainable way.

-Of course, there is another important aspect: the performance or the technical framework of your hosting package.
+Of course, the performance or the technical framework of your hosting package, is another important aspect.
 Because the "smoother" your website runs, the faster and the more sustainable it is.
-It therefore makes sense to choose a hosting package that is specifically tailored to WordPress.
+It therefore makes sense to choose a hosting package that is specifically tailored to an eco friendly WordPress website.
 Pay attention to the following:

-- The data should be stored on modern, fast (and economical) SSD hard drives, preferably in a data centre in your country.
+- The data should be stored on modern, fast (and economical) SSD hard drives, preferably in a data center in your country.
 At least if the sustainability standards there are correspondingly high.

 - A high memory limit should also be included, preferably 256 MB.

 - Important standard functions should be integrated on the server side (for example, caching, backups, a staging environment or redirects).
-This is usually not only more efficient, but also saves you a whole series of plugins, which automatically makes your site faster and more sustainable.
+Not only is this usually more efficient, but also saves you a whole series of plugins, which automatically makes your site faster and more sustainable.
 See the e-book Managing 5 to 100+ WordPress Projects, also available as a blog post.

 - A current PHP version, a free SSL certificate and HTTP/2 should be standard.